bastinald/laravel-livewire-ui/readme.md

 ### Packages Used

 The following packages are used by this package, so you may want to become familiar with them.
-While using these packages is promoted and recommended, it is are entirely optional.
+While using these packages is promoted and recommended, it is entirely optional.

 - [Laravel Automatic Migrations](https://github.com/bastinald/laravel-automatic-migrations)
 - [Laravel Bootstrap Components](https://github.com/bastinald/laravel-bootstrap-components)